spshant/dotnet-framework-early-access/release-notes/NET48/dotnet-48-changes.md

 * CLR COM no longer returns E_INVALIDARG when marshalling a byref SafeArray from an Event Handler.
 [239541, WindowsBase.dll, Bug, Build:3673]
 * Fixed a potential hang when a blocking GC is induced in low memory situations [374828, clr.dll, Bug, Build:3673]
 * If you are using Server GC on a Skylake or later machine, you might notice that clr!SVR::t_join::join is taking a lot more CPU cycles.
 This is because clr!SVR::t_join::join uses the PAUSE instruction which takes a lot longer on Skylake+.
 This fix scales down the number of times it’s called when running on Skylake+ machine.
 [683269, clr.dll, Bug, Build:3673]
+* Fixed an issue with the GC where frequent LOH under high memory pressure may result in premature OOM errors.
+[657730, clr.dll, Bug, Build:3694]
+* Process corrupting exceptions in exception filter (like access violation) now result in aborting the current process.
+[110375, clr.dll, Bug, Build:3694]
+* .NET now integrates with antimalware providers to scan assemblies loaded from byte arrays.
+[576558, clr.dll, Feature, Build:3694]
+* Fixed an issue with missing Win32 resources in ReadyToRun images.
+[624174, crossgen.exe, Bug, Build:3694]
+* Fixed an issue with ngen createpdb where passing in a long output folder could cause a crash.
+[627712, ngen.exe, Bug, Build:3694]
+* Fixed a crossgen failure when compiling assemblies with no Win32 resources into ReadyToRun images.
+[722265, coreclr.dll, Bug, Build:3694]

 ## Networking